-Much as in sausages, where it is usually best not to know how they are made, hair dye in ancient times was full of stomach-wrenching ingredients.
+However, much as in sausages, where it is usually best not to know how they are made, hair dye in ancient times was full of stomach-wrenching ingredients.

 Dyes, which are thought to have been used by both sexes, could be used to either make hair darker or lighter.
 The dye to darken hair was made by leaving leeches to rot in wine for forty days.

-The other, perhaps marginally less disgusting, consisted of a mixture of beechwood ash and goat fat to make hair lighter.
+The other, perhaps marginally less disgusting, method consisted of a mixture of beechwood ash and goat fat to make hair lighter.